 Always monitor and evolve to keep up with the threat landscape’s rapid rate of change.
 New threats and malicious strategies are always emerging, so it pays to raise awareness to emerging risks that may be used against your organisation.
 Monitoring the kinds of attacks your organisation faces can also help to inform your future approach – and it can also reveal where your organisation’s human firewall requires bolstering.

-There is a cyber-attack on a UK business every 45 seconds – and this rate is increasing all the time.
-In the face of sophisticated and numerous breach attempts, organisations need to make a concerted effort to enhance their cyber-security stance.
-This means developing a powerful human firewall and adopting the right cyber-security solutions for your business.
+There is a cyber attack on a UK business every 45 seconds – and this rate is increasing all the time.
+In the face of sophisticated and numerous breach attempts, organisations need to make a concerted effort to enhance their cyber security stance.
+This means developing a powerful human firewall and adopting the right security for your business.

 Complexity and data volumes combine to present a major challenge for organisations, particularly now that remote working has become so common.
-Achieving visibility and clarity is essential to maintaining control of your security, and BT can support you to protect your devices, network and cloud services simultaneously.
+Achieving visibility and clarity is essential to maintaining control of your security, and BT can support you to protect your people, devices and machines, network and cloud services simultaneously.

 We offer different tiers of managed services to ensure that we have a solution that provides the security your organisation needs.
 Our services have been designed to easily flex and adapt to your changing needs, providing maximum peace of mind.